sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 Go to View --> Select Configuration.

-**Step 3**: Check out all ‚ÄúMissing‚Äù and ‚ÄúOut Of Date‚Äù files for all appropriate folders.
+**Step 3**: Check out all ìMissingî and ìOut Of Dateî files for all appropriate folders.
 Be sure to check the All Descendants button first.
-Use ‚ÄúCheck Out‚Ä¶‚Äù on the Status: Missing (xxx items) or Status: Out of Date (xx items) groups.
+Use ìCheck OutÖî on the Status: Missing (xxx items) or Status: Out of Date (xx items) groups.

 Basic rules:

-* Be cautious to check out ‚Äúmodified‚Äù files from a labeled configuration because you may undo your changes.
+* Be cautious to check out ìmodifiedî files from a labeled configuration because you may undo your changes.
-* Never check out ‚Äúout of date‚Äù files from the ‚Äúcurrent‚Äù configuration because the files may not have been compiled.
+* Never check out ìout of dateî files from the ìcurrentî configuration because the files may not have been compiled.
-* Anything that is marked ‚ÄúNot in View‚Äù is something that got removed.
+* Anything that is marked ìNot in Viewî is something that got removed.
 You will need to manually remove that file from your local folder structure.

 To avoid these conflicts, it is best not to increment GetBuild by just a single build after changes were installed.
 You want to make sure your changes have been installed into the source code.